Water Meter Billing

 Online – the Easy Way to Pay

-It’s easier than ever to pay your invoices, just click here (external link) (external link)
+It’s easier than ever to pay your invoices, just go to our online payment portal (external link)

 By direct debit

 A direct debit is where you give Council authority to deduct a specific amount from your bank account to cover your invoice.
 Direct debit is offered quarterly on the due date of the invoice.
 Direct debit ensures that you pay on time and you do not incur any penalties.

 Just download the direct debit form [PDF, 308 KB], fill in your details, sign, and return it to PO Box 903, Invercargill 9810 or email it to email@example.com